ExtraFerm: An Extended Matchgate Simulator: Abstract

 \section{Abstract}

-We present and open source a quantum circuit simulator tailored to chemistry applications.
-More specifically, our simulator can compute the Born-rule probabilities of samples obtained from circuits containing passive fermionic linear optical elements and controlled-phase gates.
+We present and open source Extraferm, a quantum circuit simulator tailored to chemistry applications.
+More specifically, our simulator can compute the Born-rule probabilities of samples obtained from circuits containing particle number-conserving matchgates and controlled-phase gates.
 We support both approximate and exact calculation of probabilities, and for approximate probability calculation, our simulator's runtime is exponential only in the magnitudes of the circuit's controlled-phase gate angles.
 This makes our simulator useful for simulating certain systems that are beyond the reach of conventional state vector methods.
-We demonstrate our simulator's utility by simulating the local cluster unitary Jastrow (LUCJ) ansatz and integrating it with sample-based quantum diagonalization (SQD) to improve the accuracy of molecular ground-state energy estimates.
-Applied to a 52-qubit N\textsubscript{2} system, we observe accuracy improvements of up to 46\% over the baseline SQD implementation with negligible computational overhead.
+We demonstrate our simulator's utility by simulating the local cluster unitary Jastrow (LUCJ) ansatz and integrating it with sample-based quantum diagonalization (SQD) to improve the accuracy of molecular ground-state energy estimates with negligible computational overhead.
 More generally, we highlight a regime in which our simulator achieves substantially superior latency scaling and exponentially superior memory scaling over a tensor network simulator and a state vector simulator.
 As an efficient and flexible tool for simulating quantum chemistry circuits, our simulator enables new opportunities for enhancing near-term quantum algorithms in chemistry and related domains.